 Sleeve Couplings are made only of one piece of material and are factory bored to fit in a standard shaft.
 It consists of broached keyways and installed setscrews.
 The keys transmit torque from the shaft to the coupling hub, and the screws keep the coupling from sliding along the shaft.
 Sleeve couplings are designed for light to medium-duty applications.

-Ribbed Couplings consist of two pieces and are used to connect shafts that have the same diameter.
+Ribbed Couplings consist of two pieces and connect shafts with the same diameter.
 The couplings are clamped onto the shaft and are held together by bolts.
 Ribbed couplings are used for heavy-duty operations.
 They require no maintenance and are easy to install and detach.

 Gear Coupling by Ringfeder